 - Ventilated to prevent odors accumulating inside

-- Seal not watertight urine could possibly escape
+- Seal is not watertight, so urine could possibly escape

-Finally, the last large litter box I recommend is the Litter Genie Cat Litter Box.
+Finally, the last litter box I’d recommend is the Litter Genie Cat Litter Box.
 While not the largest product on this list, it still measures a respectable 22.3″ by 16″, big enough for XL cat breeds.

-If you are keeping care of a large cat in a small home, this is likely the best product you could choose!
+If you are taking care of a large cat in a small home, this is likely the best product you could choose!
 Why?
-Well, this litter box is made from a unique soft and flexible material, making it extremely adaptable.
+Well, this litter box is made from a unique soft, and flexible material, making it extremely adaptable.
 This means you can easily fit it into small spaces that are too tight for larger trays.

 This innovative design also ensures that cleaning is straightforward.
 There are two strong handles on the side so that you can easily carry the litter box.
 Then, simply hold the two handles together and pour the litter down the spout and into the bin.

-Also, by having a curved base, no litter gets stuck in the corners.
+Also, having a curved base means no litter gets stuck in the corners.
 The days of chiseling away at hard clumps of dried litter are long gone!
-Plus, daily scooping is straightforward as well, thanks to its open design and easy access.
+Daily scooping is also straightforward, thanks to its open design and easy access.

-When your cat is using their litter box, the high sides of this product also help to ensure all mess is contained.
+When your cat is using their litter box, I also love that the high sides of this product help to ensure all mess is contained.
 There will be no litter scattering and no mess from spraying!
 However, with no low entry point, it is not advisable to use this litter box with senior cats or kittens under 3 months old.

 - XL litter tray great for big cats

-- Can easily pour soiled litter in the trash via the scoop
+- Can easily pour soiled litter into the trash via the scoop

 - High sides contain scattered litter and urine